cschoeller/vector_exercise/README.md

 ## Clean Coding Exercise

 ### Install setup
-Use Visual Studio Code (VS) and install the pylint and pylance plugins for support during the exercise.
+Use Visual Studio Code (VS) and install the `pylint` and `pylance` plugins for support during the exercise.
 Also install `conda` for managing a virtual environment.
 Then run the following commands to install and use the environment:

 ```
 conda create --name vector python=3.9 -y
 conda activate vector
 pip install -r requirements.txt
 ```

+To enable the plugins for working with your environment press `F1`, type "Select Interpreter" and choose your `vector` enviroment.

 ### Task
 Define a `Vector` class that can be instantiated with a list of numeric values.